katma889/CRW-assembly-pipeline/README.md

 ```

-We checked the output from the lrscaff from quast and scaffolds5_scaffolds resulted in the reduction in the number of contigs to 26788 with a complete BUSCO percent of 94.72 and partial BUSCO 2.64 percent respectively.
+We checked the output from the `lrscaff` from quast and `scaffolds5_scaffolds` resulted in the reduction in the number of contigs to 26788 with a complete BUSCO percent of 94.72 and partial BUSCO 2.64 percent respectively.

-We further scaffold our genome usimng long DNA sequences from ONT (crw_ont_nanolyse_porechop_nanofilt.fasta) using RAILS v1.5.1 and Cobbler v0.6.1.
-Here RAIlS is known as all-in -one scaffolder and gap-filler whereas Cobbler is tool that patch gaps automatically.
+We further scaffold our genome usimng long DNA sequences from ONT `crw_ont_nanolyse_porechop_nanofilt.fasta` using `RAILS v1.5.1` and `Cobbler v0.6.1` Here `RAIlS` is known as all-in -one scaffolder and gap-filler whereas Cobbler is tool that patch gaps automatically.
 The script used for this is given below;

 `Script for RAILS and Cobbler`